oracle/weblogic-kubernetes-operator/kubernetes/samples/scripts/create-weblogic-domain/domain-home-in-image/README.md

   # - "ADMIN_ONLY" will start up only the administration server (no managed servers will be started)
   # - "IF_NEEDED" will start all non-clustered servers, including the administration server and clustered servers up to the replica count
   serverStartPolicy: "IF_NEEDED"
+  # an (optional) list of environment variable to be set on the servers
+  env:
+  - name: JAVA_OPTIONS
+    value: "-Dweblogic.StdoutDebugEnabled=false"
+  - name: USER_MEM_ARGS
+    value: "-Xms64m -Xmx256m "
   # adminServer is used to configure the desired behavior for starting the administration server.
   adminServer:
   # serverStartState legal values are "RUNNING" or "ADMIN"